wrightedu/Programmers-Guide-to-the-Galaxy/README.md

 So you've stumbled into the unenviable position of having to figure out what to do.
 Don't worry, there's a repository for that!
-Ideally this repository will answer all of your questions on Life, the universe, and everything; but in reality it will only be able to help you get along working with a contantly revolving cast of student developers that have found themselves doing much too much work for almost, but not entirely *unlike* enough money.
+Ideally this repository will answer all of your questions on Life, the universe, and everything; but in reality it will only be able to help you get along working with a constantly revolving cast of student developers that have found themselves doing much too much work for almost, but not entirely *unlike* enough money.